 Mac OS X is based on the FreeBSD operating system, and you can normally use the MySQL network port for connecting to MySQL servers on other hosts.
 Installing the Connector/ODBC driver lets you connect to MySQL databases on any platform through the ODBC interface.
 If your application requires an ODBC interface, install the Connector/ODBC driver.
 Applications that require or can use ODBC (and therefore the Connector/ODBC driver) include ColdFusion, Filemaker Pro, 4th Dimension and many other applications.

-drivers and configuration, updating the underlying
+of ODBC drivers and configuration, allowing the updates of the

-iODBC configuration files.
+iODBC configuration files through

 Extract the archive:

 shell> tar xvzf mysql-connector-odbc-

 The directory created contains two subdirectories,

 shell> cp bin/* /usr/local/bin shell> cp lib/* /usr/local/lib

 Finally, register the driver with iODBC using the myodbc-installer tool that was included in the package:

 shell> myodbc-installer -a -d -t"MySQL ODBC 5.2 Driver;Driver=/usr/local/lib/libmyodbc5w.so"